-Copper(II) Chloride, also known as Cupric Chloride, forms a blue-green, orthorhombic, crystalline structure in the dihydrated state and can be used as (amongst other things)a flame colorant, oxidizing agent, and mild Lewis acid.
+Copper(II) chloride, also known as cupric chloride, forms a blue-green, orthorhombic, crystalline structure in the dihydrated (CuCl2 • 2 H2O) state and is a mild Lewis acid readily soluble in water.
+Among other things, it can be used as a flame colorant and PCB etchant.

 Hydration of Copper(II) Chloride

-The video and pictures below depict the reaction between anhydrous Copper(II) Chloride and Aluminum powder.
+The video and pictures below depict the reaction between anhydrous copper(II) chloride and aluminum powder.

-|A 40 gram mixture of anhydrous CuCl2 and Aluminum powder react giving off thick, multi-colored (purple, yellow, and white), fumes.|
+|A 40-gram mixture of anhydrous CuCl2 and aluminum powder react, giving off thick, multi-colored (purple, yellow, and white), fumes.|

-Copper(II) Chloride is also an effective flame colorant, able to turn flames vivid green and blue colors.
+Copper chloride is also an effective flame colorant, able to turn flames vivid green and blue colors.

-Left: Copper(II) Chloride colors a cool ethanol flame a vivid green.
+Left: Copper(II) chloride colors a cool ethanol flame a vivid green.